canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

     [...]

 We now have 5 packages listed as coming from Universe/Multiverse -- this is the Ansible package and its dependencies.
+There are also now 119 security updates available through ``esm-infra``, so some of the Ansible dependencies also had security updates.

-We can also see that ESM-Apps would give us 1 additional security update for this package.
-ESM-Apps provides security updates from Canonical for packages in Universe/Multiverse -- even during the LTS period.
-This means that on your live system, you can still benefit from ESM-Apps coverage even if your system is still covered by LTS support.
-These updates are additional to patches you would receive for Universe packages from the Ubuntu Community.
+We can see that ``esm-apps`` has 1 additional security update for Ansible itself. **ESM-Apps** provides security updates from Canonical for packages in Universe and Multiverse -- even during the LTS period.
+This means that newer Ubuntu releases like 24.04 Noble **also** benefit from Ubuntu Pro coverage.

+The updates we get from ``esm-apps`` address critical and high severity vulnerabilities, and this support is in addition to updates provided by the Ubuntu Community.

+So now we've seen that if we enabled ``esm-infra`` and ``esm-apps``, we would receive quite a few additional security updates.
+To enable these services, we first need to attach to an Ubuntu Pro subscription.

 Attach to a subscription
 ========================

-So, as we've seen, if we enable ``esm-infra`` and ``esm-apps``, we would receive a number of additional security updates.
-To enable these services, we first need to attach to an Ubuntu Pro subscription.

-To attach the VM to a subscription, let's run the following command in our
+To attach our VM to a subscription, let's run the following command in our
 terminal:

 .. code-block:: bash